Classic singletrack

 Enrich your biking adventures with the Great Rides App

-Created by passionate New Zealand rider and cartographer, Gary Patterson, the Great Rides App is a Ngā Haerenga New Zealand Cycle Trails national partner and the only mobile app featuring all 23 Great Rides (and some bonus rides too).
+The Great Rides App is a Ngā Haerenga New Zealand Cycle Trails national partner and the only mobile app featuring all 23 Great Rides (and some bonus rides too).

 With more than 1500 pages, it’s stacked with maps, video fly-thrus, elevation profiles, trail section descriptions and photos, along with details of trail services such as bike hire, shuttles, food and accommodation.
-It also boasts offline tracking using mobile GPS and once a trail is downloaded it works totally offline without needing mobile coverage!
+It also boasts offline tracking using mobile GPS and once a trail is downloaded it works totally offline without needing mobile coverage.